Tabu-driven Quantum Neighborhood Samplers: Simulations

 \section{Simulations}

-We performed extensive simulations over instances of QUBO problems publicly available in OR-LIB \cite{amts,orlib,bqpgka}.
-In designing them, our objectives are 1) investigating whether exploring larger neighborhood can facilitate faster convergence (in terms of TS iterations) under the assumption of finding the optima iteratively, 2) elucidating the effect of locality on QAOA output given by the introduced penalty in Eq.~\ref{hammingHamiltonianFlipGain}, and 3) studying the utility of QAOA as a proxy for brute-force.
+We performed extensive simulations over instances of QUBO problems publicly available in the well-know OR-Library~\cite{amts,orlib,bqpgka}.
+In designing them, our objectives are 1) investigating whether exploring larger neighborhood can facilitate faster convergence (in terms of TS iterations), 2) elucidating the effect of locality on QAOA output given by the introduced penalty in Eq.~\eqref{hammingHamiltonianFlipGain}, and 3) studying the utility of QAOA as a proxy for brute-force.